 - a.
 All structure facades should utilize multiple building materials. - b.
 Changes in facade building materials should occur at clean horizontal and vertical separations, such as at building levels or architectural features. - c.
 Siding materials should emphasize horizontal lines to reduce the appearance of height and mass. - d.
-Multiple facade colors are encouraged as long as they are balanced and consistent.
+Multiple facade colors are encouraged as long

-- e.
-Primary building materials for residential structures should include brick, finished wood, stone, quality metals, glass, cast-stone, or pretesturing, or other similar decorative finish. - Exposed exterior building materials such as brick, stone, wood, or stucco should be authentic.
-Simulated materials may also be used if demonstrated to be of high quality and approved by the City. - Materials which are prohibited as the primary g. facade material include the following: - Vinyl siding • - Unpainted galvanized metal - Corrugated metal, plastic, or fiberglass - Plain, unpainted, or painted concrete • block - Prefabricated concrete panels - Roofing materials should consist of composition h. shingles, wood shakes, or clay or stone tiles.
-Metal used as a roofing material must incorporate ribs or standing seams to be acceptable. - i.
-Samples of facade and roof materials must be submitted to the City prior to the approval of the building permit.
+- as they are balanced and consistent. - e.
+Primary building materials for residential struc- c.
+Architectural elements, such as dormers, decotures should include brick, finished wood, stone, quality metals, glass, cast-stone, or precast concrete panels with aggregate, banding, testuring, or other similar decorative finish. - brick, stone, wood, or stucco should be authentic.
+Simulated materials may also be used if demonstrated to be of high quality and ap- e.
+Structures of two-stories or higher should have proved by the City. - Materials which are prohibited as the primary facade material include the following: - Vinyl siding - Unpainted galvanized metal - Corrugated metal, plastic, or fiberglass - Plain, unpainted, or painted concrete block - Prefabricated concrete panels - h.
+Roofing materials should consist of composition shingles, wood shakes, or clay or stone tiles.
+Metal used as a roofing material must incorporate ribs or standing seams to be acceptable.